dotchev/top-stox/README.md

 python top-stox.py
 ```

-[The result](data/top-stox.csv) is sorted by return / risk ratio so you can see the top stocks/ETFs at the top.
+[The results](data/top-stox.csv) are sorted by return / risk ratio so you can see the top stocks/ETFs at the top.